All about textiles and footwear collection

 Improve your impact materiality, and show it!

-• Satisfy the increasing expectations of consumers, investors and institutions in terms of sustainability, traceability and resource optimisation.
+• Respond to the growing expectations of consumers, investors, and institutions regarding sustainability, traceability, and resource optimization.

-Structure your materiality analysis to reflect extra-financial reporting requirements (CSRD, VSME, etc.).
+Strengthen your materiality analysis and align with extra-financial reporting requirements (CSRD, VSME, etc.).

 • Circular economy: demonstrate your commitment through concrete indicators (tonnages collected, density of the drop-off points, awareness-raising initiatives, in-house training, sustainable partnerships).